krishnau2/simple_blog/README.markdown

 Features
 --------
-Simple Blog developed in Ruby On Rails. which have the basic functioalities like commenting , tagging , adding file attachments etc. You can login using facebook login credentials.
+Simple Blog developed in Ruby On Rails. which have the basic functionalities like commenting , tagging , adding file attachments etc. You can login using facebook login credentials.
 Administrator and moderator control.

 ***This project is under construction.***